 Assuming that the judge grants your request, a temporary restraining order will go into effect immediately, and a court date will be set.
 The court will notify your ex of the temporary restraining order and court date, which will typically take place within two weeks.

-Tips for Appearing Before the Judge When You Get a Restraining Order
+Tips for Appearing Before the Judge

 The judge will want to hear directly from you about your request for a restraining order.
 Make sure that you: